 Organizations who choose to accelerate their PowerBI dashboards with Incorta can perform direct query against 100s ofmillions of records with sub-second performance.
 With this integration, data can easily be brought together from multiple data sources without the need to do complex data modeling first.
 Additionally, Incorta can simplify the development of PowerBI dashboards, by offering semantic layer in Incorta (called business views).
 These business views can contain human readable fields and complex business formulas that abstract away the complexities of the underlying data.

 Many of Incorta's customers choose to power their PowerBI dashboards with Incorta's extremely performant data platform.
 To maximize performance and avoid as many configuration headaches as possible, there are a few best practices that should always be followed that are outlined below:

-Design business schema with one view for a PowerBI Report.
+Design business schemas with one view for a PowerBI Report.
 Each PowerBI visualization should be built against a single Incorta business view.
 With this approach joins do not have to be defined (again) in PowerBI.
-And why would you want to define them in PowerBI since they're already defined in Incorta?
+And why would you want to define them in PowerBI since they are already defined in Incorta?

 Every Incorta business view used by PowerBI should have a base table defined.
 This enforces a well-understood "record grain" to the Incorta view such that it cannot change as different fields within the business view are used on the PowerBI dashboard.